googleapis/google-api-python-client/UPGRADING.md

 with build('drive', 'v3') as service:
     # ...

-# Retrieve discovery artifacts from the internet
+# Retrieve discovery artifacts from the internet for a private API
 with build('drive', 'v3', static_discovery=False) as service:
     # ...
 ```